BreeTree/pands-project/README.md

 ## Conclusion
 The analyses of the dataset
 - shows that *Iris setosa* can be distinguished from *Iris versicolor* and *Iris virginica* on their petal width and length features in this dataset.
 In practice, however, petal length and width aren't considered sufficiently reliable on their own. **[4]**.
-There is sufficiently strong evidence to classify the three species separately based on this data alone.
+There isn't sufficiently strong evidence in this dataset to classify the three species separately.
 - demonstrates a strong correlation between petal length and petal width.
 One commentator has made the point that this is due to allometric scaling where the size of petals corresponds to the growth of the plant as a whole. **[27]**
 - showed a high degree of variance in the petal length variable across the species, a uniform distribution in sepal length and outliers in sepal width.